 If a database is down or otherwise malfunctioning, it's okay to upload an article to Canvas temporarily so that your students can still access it.
 For this reason, it's a good idea to download copies of any articles you assign, just in case.

 When you assign your students articles to read for a class, how do you make those articles available to them?
 Do you give them citations and tell them to find the articles on their own?
-Do you put the articles on e-reserve?
-Do you retrieve the articles yourself and upload copies to Blackboard?
+Do you retrieve the articles yourself and upload copies to Canvas?

-A better idea is to use Blackboard to provide students with persistent links (also called permalinks) to the articles you want them to read.
-Students will be able to access the articles both on and off campus, and you don't have to go through the reserves process.
+A better idea is to provide students with persistent links (also called permalinks) to the articles you want them to read on Canvas.
+Students will be able to access the articles both on and off campus.

 When you save links in Canvas, they have to be both persistent and proxied in order to take you back to the same place again from on or off campus.

 Not all persistent URLs are proxied URLs.
 Proxying a URL prompts off-campus users for a login.